Natural Aloe Vera Mouthwash Recipe

 Step 1: Make your aloe vera gel.

 You can either buy or create your aloe vera gel.
-If you have the plant already, then I would recommend making it by yourself.
+If you have the plant already, you can extract the gel from it.
+Keep in mind that if you do that, the mouthwash will then have a shorter life span.

-6. Refrigerate leftover aloe vera juice for up to one week.
-To extend the life of the aloe vera gel, add one teaspoon of vitamin E. This vitamin is a natural preservative and can extend the life of the gel between 1-2 months in the refrigerator.
+- Refrigerate leftover aloe vera gel for up to one week.
+To extend its life, add one teaspoon of vitamin E. This vitamin is a natural preservative and can extend the life of the gel between 1-2 months in the refrigerator.

 (Add 400 International Units (IU) of vitamin E for every 1/4 cup (60 ml) of aloe vera gel you make.
 (Source))